 The roles of the Chairman and the Chief Executive Officer ("CEO") of the Bank are clearly separated and this distinction allows an appropriate balance of responsibilities, authority and accountability between the Board and Management.
 The INEDs of the Bank are independent of Management and free from associations or circumstances that may impair the exercise of their independent judgement.
-In the annual assessment of the INEDs of the Bank for FYE2023, the Board was satisfied that each of the INEDs continued to be independent and free from any business or other relationship that could interfere with the exercise of independent judgement or the ability to act in the best interest of the Bank.
+The independence of INEDs is reviewed annually and benchmarked against regulatory provisions.
+Based on the latest assessment, the Board was satisfied that each of the INEDs continues to be independent and free from any business or other relationship that could interfere with the exercise of independent judgement or the ability to act in the best interest of the Bank.
 Besides, none of the INEDs have served for a cumulative period of more than nine (9) years in the Bank, i.e. the maximum term imposed on INEDs.